nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Sorts entries in uNivUSal by specific field prefix in an ascending manner.
 Current fields implemented are:
 1. Name `n/`
-2. Email addres `e/`
+2. Email address `e/`
 3. Phone `p/`

 Format: `sort PREFIX/`
-* Sorts the entries by the speicified `PREFIX/`.
+* Sorts the entries by the specified `PREFIX/`.
 * Displays sorted list.

 Examples:
 * `sort n/` displays the entries sorted by name alphabetically.
-* `sort e/` displays the entires sorted by email address alphabetically.
+* `sort e/` displays the entries sorted by email address alphabetically.
-* `sort p/` displays the entires sorted by phone number in an ascending manner.
+* `sort p/` displays the entries sorted by phone number in an ascending manner.

+### Find entries by keywords of fields : `find KEYWORD` e.g. `find John`

+Finds entries in uNivUSal that match or contain case-insensitive keyword.
+Current fields searchable are:
+1. Name
+2. Phone Number

+Format: `find KEYWORD`
+* Filters the entries by the specified `KEYWORD`.
+* Displays filtered list.

+Examples:
+* `find John` displays the entries filtered by names that contain the case-insensitive KEYWORD `John`.
+* `find J` displays the entries filtered by names that contain the case-insensitive KEYWORD `J`.
+* `find 123456` displays the entries filtered by phone numbers that contain the case-insensitive KEYWORD `123456`.

 ### Exiting the program : `exit`